Minor updates 6.17. Food isn’t quite as good as it used to be, but it still attracts crowds, especially for dim sum.

 As I said, seafood is your best bet.
 The abalone is tender and silky, taking me back to diving for them when I was a kid.
 Here it is served several ways, but my favorite so far is thinly sliced with mushrooms.
 Scallops with XO sauce are perfectly cooked, juicy and flavorful; the same can be said for the salty-spicy prawns.
 The salt-and-pepper squid is perfectly cooked – crunchy and lightly seasoned with coarse salt and flakes of hot pepper.

-Wong’s King may be a bit out-of-the-way at 87th and Division, but if you have a craving for good Cantonese cooking, it is worth the drive from anywhere in the Portland area.
-We no longer have to be ashamed and change the subject when an out-of-town guest suggests Chinese.
+Wong’s King may be a bit out-of-the-way at 87th and Division, but we no longer have to be ashamed and change the subject when an out-of-town guest suggests Chinese.
 I’m not going to sit here and tell you everything they serve is fantastic – the food definitely misses the mark at times, especially if you stray away from dim sum.
-I will say it is the best of its type in Portland, and gives Vancouver BC a run for its money.
+I will say it is the best of its type in Portland.